tripleee/texlive-no-doc-equivs/README.md

 builds a new `equivs` package for each clone, and a `Dockerfile` to run this in a suitable fresh Debian image and store the results back in the current directory after the build.

+If you want builds for other platforms than Debian Stretch and Buster, please create a request in the issue tracker here on GitHub.